Jeffrey Dahmer: Return to Ohio and relocation to West Allis, Wisconsin

 In January 1985, Dahmer was hired as a mixer at the Milwaukee Ambrosia Chocolate Factory, where he worked from 11 p.m to 7 a.m. six nights per week, with Saturday evenings off.
-Shortly after he found this job, an incident occurred in which Dahmer was propositioned by another man while reading in the West Allis Public Library.
+Shortly after he started this job, an incident occurred in which Dahmer was propositioned by another man while reading in the West Allis Public Library.
 The stranger threw Dahmer a note offering to perform fellatio upon him.
-Although Dahmer did not respond to this proposition, the incident stirred in his mind the fantasies of control and dominance he had developed as a teenager, and he began to familiarize himself with Milwaukee's gay bars, gay bathhouses, and bookstores.
+Although Dahmer did not respond to this proposition, the incident stirred the fantasies of control and dominance he had developed as a teenager, and he began to familiarize himself with Milwaukee's gay bars, gay bathhouses, and bookstores.
 He also stole a male mannequin from a store, which he briefly used for sexual stimulation, until his grandmother discovered the item stowed in a closet and demanded that he discard it.

 By late 1985, Dahmer had begun to regularly frequent the bathhouses, which he later described as being "relaxing places", but during his sexual encounters, he became frustrated at his partners' moving during the act.
 Following his arrest, he stated: "I trained myself to view people as objects of pleasure instead of [as] people".
 For this reason, beginning in June 1986, he administered sleeping pills to his partners, giving them liquor laced with sedatives.
 He then waited for his partner to fall asleep before performing various sexual acts.
 To maintain an adequate supply of this medication, Dahmer informed doctors he worked nights and required the tablets to adjust to that schedule.
 After approximately 12 such instances, the bathhouses' administration revoked Dahmer's membership, and he began to use hotel rooms to continue this practice.

-Shortly after his bathhouse memberships were revoked, Dahmer read a report in a newspaper regarding the upcoming funeral of an 18-year-old man.
+Shortly after his bathhouse memberships were revoked, Dahmer read a report in a newspaper regarding the upcoming funeral of an 18-year-old male.
 He conceived the idea of stealing the freshly interred corpse and taking it home.
-According to Dahmer, he attempted to dig up the coffin from the ground, but found the soil too hard and abandoned the plan.
+According to Dahmer, he attempted to dig up the coffin from the ground but found the soil too hard and abandoned the plan.